mmakaay/adventofcode2022-1/day-04-camp-cleanup/README.md

 Interesting to note, with 1000 lines of input the difference between `input.lines()` and `input.trim().split("\n")` is about 28µs.
 That is a lot!

+### More optimizations.

+I suspected that in part two we'd have to calculate the overlap on lots of different ranges, so I went with the bitsetting method.
+Turns out that that is not needed at all, we're only calculating the overlap of two ranges.
+So we can take out the bitsetting part and just compare ranges - that shaves off another 4µs, runtime now down to 24.407µs.